yoyostudy/yoyostudy.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I'm a 1st year PhD student in Computer Science at Simon Fraser University, fortunate to be supervised by Dr. [Linyi Li](https://cs.sfu.ca/~linyi/) in the [Trustworthy AI (TAL) Lab](https://sfu-tai.github.io/).
+I'm a 1st year PhD student in Computer Science at Simon Fraser University, fortunate to be supervised by Dr. [Linyi Li](https://cs.sfu.ca/~linyi/) in the [Trustworthy AI (TAI) Lab](https://sfu-tai.github.io/).

 My primary research interest lies in the theoretical foundations of model structure, interpretability, learning algorithms, and reinforcement learning.
 At the same time, I care about socially responsible AI in practice, with applications in red teaming, safety, and AI governance.